Nonlinear variations in axisymmetric accretion: The mathematical model of the flow

-In models of accretion discs, imposing the condition of hydrostatic equilibrium along the vertical direction~\citep{mkfo84,fkr02} and also performing a vertical integration, will effectively collapse the vertical geometry of the flow on the equatorial plane of the disc.
+In models of accretion discs, imposing the condition of hydrostatic equilibrium along the vertical direction and then performing a vertical integration, result in the collapse of the vertical geometry of the flow on the equatorial plane of the disc~\citep{fkr02}.
 The equatorial flow is described by two coupled fields, the radial drift velocity, $v$, and the surface density, $\Sigma$, of which, the latter is defined by vertically integrating the volume density, $\rho$, over the disc thickness, $H$.
-This gives $\Sigma \cong \rho H$, and in terms of $\Sigma$, the continuity equation will go as~\citep{fkr02}
+This gives $\Sigma \cong \rho H$, and in terms of $\Sigma$, the continuity equation is~\citep{fkr02}